Extending social security to agricultural workers

 Raising awareness and sharing information

-- Raise awareness among agricultural workers on the importance of social protection and inform them about available schemes and benefits as well as the relevant procedures
+- Raise awareness among agricultural workers on the importance of social protection, available schemes and benefits and related procedures.

 Strengthening incentives for formalization through linkages with other policy areas

-- Linking social protection policies and strategies for the rural economy with other areas of intervention, such as improving access to public and private services in rural areas and promoting employment-intensive investments in infrastructure
+- Link social protection policies and strategies in the rural economy to other policy areas, to improve access to public and private services in rural areas and to promote employment-intensive investment in infrastructure.

-- Enhancing the voice and representation of rural and agricultural workers
+- Foster and support organization and voice of rural and agricultural workers

-- The extension of legal coverage to agricultural workers should be complemented by additional measures to ensure effective coverage of agricultural workers, finding mechanisms that allow for flexibility regarding the time and amount of contribution, facilitate registration and administration, the adaptation of labour inspection mechanisms to the situation of agricultural workers and inform agricultural workers about existing schemes and how to access them.
+- The extension of legal coverage to agricultural workers needs to be complemented by additional measures to ensure effective coverage of agricultural workers, to fallow flexibility in the timing and amount of contributions, to facilitate registration and administration, to adapt labour inspection mechanisms to the specific situation of agricultural workers, and to inform agricultural workers about existing schemes and how to access them.

-- Evaluate the particular needs and gaps of agricultural workers and adapt schemes to their specificities, in particular those of women working in agriculture and rural areas.
+- It is essential to assess the special needs and gaps of agricultural workers and to adapt the schemes to their specificities, in particular those of women working in agriculture and rural areas.

 - ILO study: Innovations in extending social security to independent workers